michiakig/sicp/README.markdown

 implementation of the interval abstraction.
 Here is a definition of the interval constructor:

-**Exercise 2.8.** Using reasoning analogous to Alyssa's, describe how the difference of two intervals may be computed.
+X **Exercise 2.8.** Using reasoning analogous to Alyssa's, describe how the difference of two intervals may be computed.
 Define a corresponding subtraction procedure, called <tt>sub-interval</tt>.

-**Exercise 2.9.** The *width* of an interval is half of the difference between its upper and lower bounds.
+X **Exercise 2.9.** The *width* of an interval is half of the difference between its upper and lower bounds.
 The width is a measure of the uncertainty of the number specified by the interval.
 For some arithmetic operations the width of the result of combining two intervals is a function only